How to Fix Email Date-Time After Migration to Dovecot

 echo "done"

-This script parse any email in Maildir, and change files date to email send date.
-What not right on Centos 7?
-This case not work as expected.
-You need just keep ls, date and awk.
+This script parses any email in Maildir and changes the file date to the email send date.
+On CentOS 7, you need to just keep ls, date, and awk.

 find $1 -name 'dovecot.index.cache' -delete